-B. In facilities licensed to care for 20 or more residents under one roof, there shall be a signaling device that terminates at a central location that is continuously staffed and permits employees to determine the origin of the signal or is audible and visible in a manner that permits employees to determine the origin of the signal.
+B. In facilities licensed to care for 20 or more residents under one roof, there shall be a signaling device that terminates at a central location that is continuously staffed and permits [employees staff] to determine the origin of the signal or is audible and visible in a manner that permits [employees staff] to determine the origin of the signal.

-C. In facilities licensed to care for 19 or fewer residents, if the signaling device does not permit employees to determine the origin of the signal as specified in subsection B of this section, direct care staff shall make rounds at least once each hour to monitor for emergencies or other unanticipated resident needs.
-These rounds shall begin when the majority of the residents have gone to bed each evening and shall terminate when the majority of the residents have arisen each morning, and shall be documented as follows:
+C. In facilities licensed to care for 19 or fewer residents, if the signaling device does not permit [employees staff] to determine the origin of the signal as specified in subsection

+B of this section, direct care staff shall make rounds at least once each hour to monitor for emergencies or other unanticipated resident needs.
+These rounds shall begin when the majority of the residents have gone to bed each evening and shall terminate when the majority of the residents have arisen each morning, and shall be documented as
-1. A written log shall be maintained showing the date and time rounds were made and the signature of the direct care staff member who made rounds.

-2. Logs for the past three months shall be retained.

-22 VAC 40-72-920.
-Fire safety: Compliance with state regulations and local fire ordinances.
+- 1. A written log shall be maintained showing the date and time rounds were made and the signature of the direct care staff member who made rounds. - 2.
+Logs for the past [three months two years] shall be retained. - 22 VAC 40-72-920.
+Fire safety: compliance with state regulations and local fire ordinances.

-A. An assisted living facility shall comply with the Virginia Statewide Fire Prevention fire official.
+A. An assisted living facility shall comply with the Virginia Statewide Fire Prevention

+Code (13 VAC 5-51) as determined by at least an annual inspection by the appropriate fire official.
 Reports of the annual inspections shall be retained at the facility for at least two years.

-Code (13 VAC 5-51) as determined by at least an annual inspection by the appropriate